-- □ Make sure hallways have 40" minimum width in family housing and 42" minimum width in elderly housing. - □ All Type A usable doors are 36" wide with 18" minimum clear floor space on pull side of door. - \Box All pantry doors must have a minimum width of 24". - \Box Reach-in closets must not be deeper than 24". - □ Thermostats must be at 48" maximum above finished floor.
-Reach ranges above this will not be allowed. - \Box Look for slab cracks. - \Box Check threshold heights. - \Box Type A entrance and secondary doors allow for $\frac{1}{2}$ " max. threshold. - □ Type B entrance doors allow for 1⁄2" max. threshold.
-Rear sliding glass door threshold 3⁄4" max. height. - □ Type B patio doors may have up to 4" max. step if floor is slab, a 3/4" maximum if floor is wood decking. - □ Check for required tempered window glass where required. - Check for hallway handrail heights and blocking. - Check to be sure laundry rooms are usable (36" minimum depth) and allow for the required clear floor space in all Type A and Type B units.
+- □ Make sure hallways have 40" minimum width in family housing and 42" minimum width in senior housing. - ☐ All Type A usable doors are 36" wide with 18" minimum clear floor space on pull side of door. - □ All pantry doors must have a minimum width of 24". - □ Reach-in closets must not be deeper than 24". - ☐ Thermostats must be at 48" maximum above finished floor.
+Reach ranges above this will not be allowed. - □ Look for slab cracks. - □ Check threshold heights. - ☐ Type A entrance and secondary doors allow for 1⁄2" max threshold - ☐ Type B entrance doors allow for 1⁄2" max. threshold.
+Rear sliding glass door threshold 3⁄4" max. height. - Type B patio doors may have up to 4" max. step if floor is slab, a 3/4" maximum if floor is wood decking. - ☐ Check for required tempered window glass where required. - □ Check for hallway handrail heights and blocking. - □ Check to be sure laundry rooms are usable (36" minimum depth) and allow for the required clear floor space in all Type A and Type B units.